mlrun/mlrun/docs/feature-store/using-spark-engine.md

 ## Local Spark ingestion example

 The following code executes data ingestion using a local Spark session.

 When using a local Spark session, the `ingest` API would wait for its completion.
+To use a local Spark session, pass a Spark session context when calling the
+   {py:func}`~mlrun.feature_store.ingest` function, as the `spark_context` parameter.
+This session is used for data operations and transformations.

 ```python
 import mlrun